 Introduction

-Kubernetes is powerful, but what’s the brain behind all those kubectl
+Kubernetes is powerful, but what’s the brain behind all those kubectl commands?

 That role is played by the kube-apiserver — the front door to your Kubernetes cluster.
 Everything goes through it: creating pods, scaling deployments, checking health — you name it.